 The Graduate Diploma in Catholic Studies provides an opportunity to study the Catholic intellectual tradition at one of Canada’s most historic Roman Catholic institutes of higher learning.
 Students will begin by completing a foundational course on the Catholic intellectual tradition which outlines the major concepts of Catholic thought.
 This course will be followed by courses on social justice and interfaith dialogue.
 A topics course will be offered that will focus on a special issue.
 Finally, students will compete a capstone project whereby they will outline, research, and deliver a workshop in any area of Catholic studies.
-One of the most advantageous components of this program is that it is regarded as a hiring asset by seven Catholic school boards in the province:
+One of the most advantageous components of this program is that it is regarded as a hiring asset by eight Catholic school boards in the province:

 - Windsor-Essex Catholic District School Board